stefansundin/aws-console-fixes/firefox/README.md

 ## Firefox specific stuff

-- `host_permissions` are optional so we have to be sure to request them.
+- `host_permissions` are not granted automatically so we have to be sure to request them.
 - `chrome.storage.session.setAccessLevel` is not available so limiting options to the current session is disabled.

 BUGS: